 Go Whale Watching

-Take a day trip on a 4.5-hour nature cruise, where you will be playing eye spy for whales and dolphins.
+Take a day trip on a four-and-a-half hour nature cruise, where you will be playing eye spy for whales and dolphins.
 The cruise works with universities and conservation groups who conduct research aboard, so who knows, you may even learn a thing or two.

 Motuihe Island is a quick 30-minute ferry ride from Auckland CBD, and is known to have some of the best sandy beaches in the Hauraki Gulf.
 With rock pools, clear waters and sheltered anchorage spots for boats, the island is popular for visitors.
-There are also restoration guided walks on the 1st, 3rd and 5th Sunday of each calendar month.
-There’s even a café open over the summer months so you can cool off with an ice cream.
+What was once a quarantine station, prisoner of war camp and naval training place is now a favourite destination amongst Aucklanders for some much needed downtime.
+There are also restoration guided walks available in the summer season on the 1st, 3rd and 5th Sunday of each calendar month.
+There’s even a café open over the summer months so you can cool off with a scoop of ice cream.

-You will find a lot of permanent residency on Rakino Island, with it being a hotspot for boatie holiday-goers.
+If isolation and seclusion is what you’re after, look no further than Rakino Island.
+This island is home to only 16 permanent residents and they pride themselves in the conservation of this beauty so be sure to show you utmost respect when visiting.
 It’s definitely one of the islands that is better accessed by private boat, with plenty of bays to anchor off and a better chance at finding a secluded beach to yourself.
-It’s also renowned for its fishing channel between Rakino and Motutapu so you can catch some dinner for the fam.
+Snorkelling is also a favourite activity amongst Rakino locals as the crystal clear waters allow you to see some of the best marine life.
+It’s also renowned for its fishing channel between Rakino and Motutapu so you can catch some dinner for the family.

 Looking for more day trip ideas?
 Here are 9 Fabulous Day Trips To Take This Weekend